A Score that Really Matters: Your Credit Score

-Credit scores only take into account the info in your credit reports.
-They don't consider income, savings, down payment amount, or factors like sex ethnicity, nationality or marital status.
+Credit scores only assess the info contained in your credit reports.
+They don't consider income or personal characteristics.
 These scores were invented specifically for this reason.
-"Profiling" was as bad a word when these scores were invented as it is now.
-Credit scoring was invented as a way to take into account only what was relevant to a borrower's willingness to pay back a loan.
+Credit scoring was invented as a way to take into account solely what was relevant to a borrower's likelihood to pay back the lender.

-Deliquencies, payment behavior, debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scoring.
-Your score is calculated from both the good and the bad in your credit report.
-Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.
+Deliquencies, derogatory payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scoring.
+Your score results from both positive and negative items in your credit report.
+Late payments count against your score, but a consistent record of paying on time will raise it.

-Your credit report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is sufficient information in your report to assign an accurate score.
-Some folks don't have a long enough credit history to get a credit score.
-They may need to build up credit history before they apply for a loan.
+Your report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is enough information in your report to build an accurate score.
+Should you not meet the minimum criteria for getting a credit score, you might need to work on your credit history prior to applying for a mortgage loan.

-Custom Lending Group can answer questions about credit reports and many others.
-Give us a call: 7072522700.
+Custom Lending Group can answer your questions about credit reporting.
+Call us: 7072522700.

 Custom Lending Group